lorebianchi98/FG-OVD/README.md

 Official repository of the paper **"The devil is in the fine-grained details: Evaluating open-vocabulary object detectors for fine-grained understanding"**.

+The benchmarks described in the paper can be found in the `benchmarks` folder of this repository.
+Refer to [Creates dataset](#creates-dataset) to find the steps for reproducing the benchmark generation process.

+Additionally, curated training and validation sets, created following the benchmark generation procedure, are available in the `training_sets` and `validation_sets` folders.
 ## Updates

 - :fire: 04/2024: **"The devil is in the fine-grained details: Evaluating open-vocabulary object detectors for fine-grained understanding"** has been selected as a highlight at CVPR2024, representing just 11.9% of accepted papers.